wasmcompute/tokactor/README.md

 - [ ] Give more utility functions for creating larger workflows that can be hardcoded (Workflow builder)
 - [ ] Add tracing
 - [ ] Raise the number of tests
+- [ ] Post a comment on the PR with benchmark results
 - [ ] Want something here?
 Post an issue.